VSRomanov/MultipleSequenceAlignment/README.md

 ## Background

 Multiple sequence alignment (MSA) allows to match several sequences altogether in order to compare similarities.
 Although there are several algorithms to achieve it, a progressive alignment is the most widely used approach.

-Progressive method builds up a final MSA by combining pairwise alignments beginning with the most similar pair and progressing to the most distantly related.
+A progressive alignment is built by combining pairwise alignments beginning with the most similar pair and progressing to the most distantly related.
 There are two steps: 1) the relationships between the sequences are represented as a guide tree, and
-2) the MSA is built by adding the strigs sequentially to the growing MSA according to the guide tree.
-In this implementation, the initial guide tree is determined by UPGMA clustering method (https://en.wikipedia.org/wiki/UPGMA).
+2) the MSA is built by adding the strings sequentially to the growing MSA according to the guide tree.
+In this implementation, the initial guide tree is determined by the UPGMA clustering method (https://en.wikipedia.org/wiki/UPGMA).

 Initial pair alignments as well as second-step pairwise additions to the constructed MSA are performed by two-sequence global alignment technique, the Needleman–Wunsch algorithm